Shepherd-Core - Config-Models

 field LUT_output_I_min_log2_nA: Annotated[int, FieldInfo(annotation=NoneType, required=True, metadata=[Ge(ge=1), Le(le=20)])] = 1

-⤷ 2^8 = 256 nA -> LUT[0] is for inputs < 256 nA, see notes on LUT_input for explanation
+⤷ i.e. 2^8 = 256 nA -> LUT[0] is for inputs < 256 nA, see notes on LUT_input for explanation

 Constraints: